Are you a homeowner who loves to do simple woodwork tasks by yourself? If yes, then I think you already know about the hand drill.

 It is also interesting that each coating provides a different advantage.
 Bright finish bits are the entry-level ones.
 We use it for drilling into low carbon steel & Aluminum.

 The black oxide coating is an up-gradation over the bright finish.
 It offers more lubricity and heat resistance with a longer life cycle and resistance to oxidation.

 Titanium nitride is the most common coating.
-It does not transfer heat from the material to the tool you drilling.
+It does not transfer heat from the material to the tool you are drilling.
 Typically gold in color.

 Titanium carbo-nitride has slightly better temperature resistance than Titanium nitride.

 So the bottom line is, Drill bits have lots of varieties.
-Standard bits are interchangeable to any drills.
+Standard bits are interchangeable with any drills.
 There are some custom bits available for specific work purposes.
 You should choose one which suits the best for your work type.

-When do you use a drill press and when do you use a router?
+When do you use a drill press, and when do you use a router?

 A drill press and a router both have different uses and functionality.
 A drill press is a master for drilling holes preciously with a 90- degree angle that you cannot do accurately with freehanded.
 It can only move along Y-axis and able to create cylindrical holes.

 A router is a versatile tool.
 A router can move along the X, Y, Z-axis.
 It has various bits that can create a variety of complex shapes.
 A router bit can do a lot more than a drill press.
 It can easily cut dadoes and rabbets and can create the best wood pattern.
 It is a tool used to curve the edge of a workpiece or material.
 A router is best for making cabinetry and carpeting.
 Just look inside your house.
 The design you see on your furniture is by a router.
 A router can easily trace a design on a wood piece that increases the beauty of the workpiece.